 - Financial Services Compensation scheme

-- Money Basics - Clear independent advice about money
+- The Money Charity - Clear independent advice about money

 - National Debt Line - Free confidential independant advice on dealing with debt.
 Includes interactive personal budget forms and sample letters to send to creditors